Azure/azure-quickstart-templates/sas-viya/README.md

 EnableQuotedIdentifiers=0
 ```

-4. To set the encryption method, set EncryptionMethod to 0 for no SSL or 1 for SSL.
+4. To specify the encryption method, set EncryptionMethod to 0 for no SSL or 1 for SSL.

 ```
 EncryptionMethod=1